EGI-Federation/documentation/content/en/users/datatransfer/api/_index.md

 Users have to authenticate using a X509 User certificate.
 The integration with EGI Check-in in order to authenticate via OIDC tokens
-is under development and will be later be made available in production endpoints.
+is under development and will be later made available in production endpoints.

 {{% /alert %}}